yangong23/VSEnetworksIR/README.md

 ### Limitation analysis
 * Only for VSRN:
-Modify the model_path and data_path in the evaluation_ImageNetClass.py file.
+Modify the "$MODEL_PATH" and "$DATA_PATH" in the evaluation_ImageNetClass.py file.
 Then Run evaluation_ImageNetClass.py:
 ```
 python evaluation_ImageNetClass.py
 ```